Global Employment Law Updates 2026: Americas

 Ontario: New Job Posting Obligations

-From 1 January 2026, employers in Ontario with 25 or more employees will face new requirements for publicly advertised job postings.
+From 1 January 2026, employers in Ontario with 25 or more employees are subject to new requirements for publicly advertised job postings.
 These changes are aimed at improving transparency and fairness in recruitment.

 Public job advertisements will need to include either the expected compensation or a salary range, subject to specified limits.
 Employers will also be required to disclose whether artificial intelligence is being used at any stage of screening, assessment, or selection.
 In addition, job postings must not include any requirements relating to prior Canadian work experience.